How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: Abstract

 \section{Abstract}

-Learning from Demonstration (LfD) algorithms have shown promising results in robotic manipulation tasks, but their vulnerability to offline universal perturbation attacks remains underexplored.
-This paper presents a comprehensive study of adversarial attacks on both classic and recently proposed algorithms, including Behavior Cloning (BC), LSTM-GMM, Implicit Behavior Cloning (IBC), Diffusion Policy (DP), and Vector-Quantizied Behavior Transformer (VQ-BET).
-We study the vulnerability of these methods to universal adversarial perturbations.
-Our experiments on several simulated robotic manipulation tasks reveal that most of the current methods are highly vulnerable to adversarial perturbations.
-We also show that these attacks are often transferable across algorithms, architectures, and tasks, raising concerning security vulnerabilities to black-box attacks.
-To the best of our knowledge, we are the first to present a systematic study of the vulnerabilities of different LfD algorithms to both white-box and black-box attacks.
-Our findings highlight the vulnerabilities of modern BC algorithms, paving the way for future work in addressing such limitations.
+Learning from demonstrations is a popular approach to train AI models; however, their vulnerability to adversarial attacks remains underexplored.
+We present the first systematic study of adversarial attacks, across a range of both classic and recently proposed imitation learning algorithms, including Vanilla Behavior Cloning (Vanilla BC), LSTM-GMM, Implicit Behavior Cloning (IBC), Diffusion Policy (DP), and Vector-Quantized Behavior Transformer (VQ-BET).
+We study the vulnerability of these methods to both white-box, grey-box and black-box adversarial perturbations.
+Our experiments reveal that most existing methods are highly vulnerable to these attacks, including black-box transfer attacks that transfer across algorithms.
+To the best of our knowledge, we are the first to study and compare the vulnerabilities of different popular imitation learning algorithms to both white-box and black-box attacks.
+Our findings highlight the vulnerabilities of modern imitation learning algorithms, paving the way for future work in addressing such limitations.
+Videos and code are available at \url{https://sites.google.com/view/uap-attacks-on-bc}.

-\section{Introduction}
+\section{INTRODUCTION}

-Learning from Demonstration (LfD) has emerged as a powerful paradigm in AI and robotics, enabling agents to acquire complex behaviors from expert demonstrations.
-These techniques are increasingly deployed in real-world scenarios, such as to enable robots in industrial automation and household robotics.
-However, these policies pose potential security risks since they can be easily maliciously manipulated by adversaries, causing undesired behaviors or even catastrophic incidents.
-Motivated by these risks, to the best of our knowledge, we are the first to present a systematic study of the vulnerabilities of a variety of different LfD algorithms to adversarial attacks with a focus on modern behavior cloning algorithms.
+Imitation learning has emerged as a powerful paradigm in AI and robotics, enabling agents to learn complex behaviors from expert demonstrations~\cite{zare2024survey}.
+Imitation learning via supervised learning approaches is known as behavior cloning~\cite{torabi2018behavioral}.
+Behavior cloning (BC), sometimes also called supervised finetuning, is increasingly being deployed in real-world scenarios, such as robots in industrial automation~\cite{kernbach2026behavioral} and household robotics~\cite{shafiullah2023bringing} and large language models~\cite{ouyang2022training}.
+However, the degree to which these policies pose potential security risks and their vulnerability to manipulation by adversaries to cause undesired behaviors or even catastrophic incidents is largely unknown.
+Motivated by these potential risks, we perform the first study of the vulnerabilities of a variety of different BC algorithms to adversarial attacks.